Evaluating LLM performance without ground truth using an LLM judge¶

 1. Carefully read the movie description.

-3. Read the LLM answer (enclosed in double quotes) and evaluate if it is the correct answer by following the Evaluation Criteria mentioned below.
+4. Read the base model answer (enclosed in double quotes) and evaluate if it is correct by following the Evaluation Criteria below.

 Evaluation Criteria:

-- If the LLM answer (enclosed in double quotes) does not align with the movie description, the evaluation should be ‘incorrect’.
+- If the base model answer (enclosed in double quotes) does not align with the movie description, the evaluation should be ‘incorrect’.

-- The first letter of the LLM answer (enclosed in double quotes) must be capitalized (e.g., Drama).
+- The first letter of the base model answer (enclosed in double quotes) must be capitalized (e.g., Drama).
 If it has any other capitalization, the evaluation should be ‘incorrect’.

-- All other letters in the LLM answer (enclosed in double quotes) must be lowercase.
+- All other letters in the base model answer (enclosed in double quotes) must be lowercase.
 Otherwise, the evaluation should be ‘incorrect’.

-- If the LLM answer consists of multiple words, the evaluation should be ‘incorrect’.
+- If the base model answer consists of multiple words, the evaluation should be ‘incorrect’.

-- If the LLM answer includes punctuation, spaces, or additional characters, the evaluation should be ‘incorrect’.
+- If the base model answer includes punctuation, spaces, or additional characters, the evaluation should be ‘incorrect’.

 Output Rules:

-- Provide the evaluation with no additional text, punctuation, or explanation.
+- Provide your genre prediction and evaluation without additional text, punctuation, or explanation.

 Final Answer Format: